axdevelopment/fivem_scriptdump/README.md

 Script dump

 This is my personal script/code dump for debugging and developing on various projects.
+The repo also contains some boilerplates for ESX.
+You just have to find it :D
 Feel free to steal code